Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-A belt lipectomy, also known as a body lift or 360-degree abdominoplasty, is a surgical procedure primarily designed for individuals who have experienced significant weight loss and are left with excess loose skin around the midsection, flanks and back.
+A Circumferential (Belt) Lipectomy, also known as a body lift or 360-degree abdominoplasty, is a surgical procedure primarily designed for individuals who have experienced significant weight loss and are left with excess loose skin around the midsection, flanks and back.

 This procedure targets: